 Scientific strategy of the IRiMa programme

 The IRiMa programme consists of 6 main scientific goals:

 - Goals 1 and 2 are dedicated to cross-cutting methodological issues, with the aim being to build the methodological foundations of conceptual frameworks and operational tools that would bring together all the possible ways of moving from data to decision with their complexity and nature varying according to the context – which means they are highly relevant for decision-makers.

-- Goals 3 to 5 are dedicated to the specific issues of areas involving particular risks (mountains, coasts, overseas territories, industrial-urban areas) and concern the ways in which the various risks (natural, environmental, technological, health, biological) affect and are superimposed on certain regions, sometimes leading to cascading effects.
+- Goals 3 to 5 are dedicated to the specific issues of areas involving particular risks (mountains, coasts, overseas territories, industrial-urban areas).

 - Goal 6 focuses on the development of the necessary infrastructure platforms, with a particular emphasis on interoperability.

 Goal 1: Science and society: risks, resilience & adaptation strategies